gbv/cocoda-services/README.md

 }
 ```

+After editing `config.json`, the service needs to be restarted: `pm2 restart github-webhook-handler`

 In both cases, a webhook has to be configured in GitHub.
 Go to Settings -> Webhooks and add a new webhook:

 - Payload URL: `https://coli-conc.gbv.de/github-webhook/` (always)